Frequently Asked Questions

 A Photovoltaic (PV) system consists of an array of solar panels which are designed to convert the sun’s radiant light into electricity.
 These panels are connected to a solar power inverter which converts the electricity produced by the panels into usable power.

-The sun’s rays hit the solar panels which create DC electricity.
+The sun’s rays hit the solar panels which creates DC electricity.
 This electricity flows through the cabling into the solar power inverter, which converts the DC into AC electricity which can be used by common appliances.

 In a grid-connected solar PV system, this AC electricity flows into the bidirectional (net) meter at the property which then sends the power into the property as free electricity.
 If power is being consumed at that point in time then this free power supplements the supply to the property, reducing the amount of power being purchased.